Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I will have to calculate the speed, distance and other things about the road, I'm going to have to come up with a specific measurment for the interpolation, since im going to have to divide the street evenly within a certain distance.

 I looked into OSRM but I want to be able to choose between shortest distance, fastest distance.

+Okay, new approach.
+I'm going to divide everything into smaller sections.
+Clearing up the files into different tasks.
+I'm also going to start with the logic of the database and after some parts are done, continue with the routing algorithms.

+For routing algorithms node --> Dijktra, A search algorithm, euclian distance, graphHopper